Welcome to the Division of Oil, Gas, & Geothermal Resources

-The release of this discussion draft initiates a public comment period that ends on August 22, 2016 at 5 p.m.
-The comments received throughout this period will be reviewed and considered as the Division updates the draft regulations.
+The release of this discussion draft initiated a public comment period that ended on August 22, 2016 at 5 p.m.
+The comments will be reviewed and considered as the Division updates the draft regulations.
 Information about the process for submitting comments is included in the notice below.
 The Division conducted two workshops to receive verbal and written input from interested parties, in Sacramento and Woodland Hills.

 Testing Results of Aliso Canyon Wells Available

 The Department of Conservation’s Division of Oil, Gas, and Geothermal Resources has ordered that all 114 injection wells be thoroughly tested for safety and competence before injection resumes into the Aliso Canyon natural gas storage field.
 The Division developed a protocol of six tests in consultation with the Lawrence Livermore and Berkeley National Laboratories.
 Test results are submitted by Southern California Gas, reviewed by Division staff, and then posted